robwschlegel/Intro_R_Workshop/docs/01-prelim.md

 ## Venue, date and time

-This workshop will take place in the week of **15 January -- 19 January 2018**, from **9:00--16:00** each day.
-We will meet in the SAIAB computer lab on Rhodes Campus.
+This workshop will take place in the week of **22 January -- 26 January 2018**, from **9:00--16:00** each day.
+We will meet in the Zoology 3rd year lab on Unizul Campus.

 ## Course outline